Slain police officer in west Auckland named as Constable Matthew Dennis Hunt

 A man got out, armed with a long-barrelled firearm and fired repeatedly.

-Hunt was fatally shot while the other was wounded.
+Hunt was fatally shot while the other police officer was wounded.

-The man then got into a silver Mazda Demio nearby — with a second person — and they took off.
+The alleged offender then got into a silver Mazda Demio nearby — with a second person — and they fled.

-At some point in the day one of the fleeing cars struck a member of the public, injuring them.
+At some point in the day one of the cars struck a member of the public, injuring them.

 A police manhunt fanned out across the region, closing streets.